scott-griffiths/bitstring/doc/quick_reference.rst

 The `trailing_bits` typically isn't used in construction, and specifies bits left over after interpreting the stored binary data according to the data type `dtype`.

-Both the format and the underlying bit data (stored as a ``BitArray``) can be freely modified after creation, and element-wise operations can be used on the ``Array``.
-Modifying the data or format after creation may cause the `trailing_bits` to not be empty.
+Both the dtype and the underlying bit data (stored as a :class:`BitArray`) can be freely modified after creation, and element-wise operations can be used on the ``Array``.
+Modifying the data or format after creation may cause the :attr:`trailing_bits` to not be empty.

 Initialization examples::